daleoH/ShadyMeadowsBB_TestFramework/README.md

 1. Clone the repository (HTTP or SSH)

          git clone https://github.com/daleoH/ShadyMeadowsBB_TestFramework.git
-4. Open this repository in your IDE of choice
+2. Open this repository in your IDE of choice
-5. Open a terminal and install the required dependencies
+3. Open a terminal and install the required dependencies

          npm install
-6. Install playwright browsers
+4. Install playwright browsers

          npx playwright install

-Optional install if npm install doesn't install all the required dependencies
+Optional install if step 3 doesn't install all the required dependencies

-7. Install faker.js Library
++ Install faker.js Library

           npm install @faker-js/faker --save-dev
-8. Install accessibility plugin
++ Install accessibility plugin

          npm install @axe-core/playwright --save-dev
++ Additionally there's a setup script that combines step 3&4

+         npm run setup

 ## How to run tests:
 To run tests using playwright test runner use the following commands: